 The best way to keep vinyl flooring clean and looking like new is to take a few precautions against everyday dirt, grime, and damage.
 Those entering the home should always wipe their feet on a doormat or remove their shoes entirely to avoid tracking in damaging debris and oils.
 Felt or nylon floor protectors can also ensure that furniture doesn’t wear away the vinyl over time, and heavy furniture should only be moved using a dolly or protective mats.

 Before breaking out the mop and bucket, it’s important to dry clean vinyl flooring.
 Use a floor duster and a vacuum without a beater bar or rotary brush head (these may scratch the floor) to safely remove dirt, dust, hair, and debris that can damage the vinyl if dragged around with a mop.
 To wet clean vinyl flooring, use a mop and warm water.
-Manufacturer-approved cleaning product or solution can also be added.
+Manufacturer-approved cleaning products or solutions can also be added.

 Although vinyl is quite durable, it can take on stains and scuffs over time.
 Stains can be removed with either a pH-neutral floor cleaner or a mixture of baking soda and water, but the cleaning should only be done with a soft rag or non-abrasive sponge.
 Minor scuffs can be buffed out with a melamine pad or sponge, but deep scratches may require that the whole plank or tile be replaced.